ERC Academic Programs

 The Occupational and Environmental Medicine program offers 1) residency training in Occupational Medicine to physicians, 2) a joint doctoral program with the Department of Epidemiology in occupational epidemiology, and 3) a core curriculum in occupational and environmental health and medicine for masters and doctoral students in the Johns Hopkins Bloomberg School of Public Health as well as postdoctoral fellows throughout the University.
 The Occupational Medicine Residency trains leaders in occupational medicine for careers in any of the major sectors of the field – academia, industry, government, clinical practice, or labor – and provides expertise in occupational and environmental medicine.
 The residency is a two-year program, with an optional third-year available for trainees interested in careers in academia.
 The Residency is fully accredited by the ACGME and contributes to eligibility to sit for the certifying examination in occupational medicine by the American Board of Preventive Medicine.

 The Occupational and Environmental Health Nursing program offers training for nurses at the master’s and doctoral levels.
 The full-time 11-month long Master of Public Health (MPH) curriculum includes core courses in toxicology, industrial hygiene, occupational medicine, epidemiology, biostatistics, and safety and injury prevention.
 A part-time/internet-based MPH program with distance learning options is also available.
-The joint Master of Science in Nursing/Master of Public Health (MSN/MPH) program is available as an 18-month curriculum.
-Practicum and field experiences are available.
 Graduates are prepared for a variety of positions that uniquely combine knowledge in occupational health and nursing.
 A program leading to a PhD or DrPH in Environmental Health and Engineering is available to prepare qualified students for careers in research and academia.
 Research opportunities exist in clinical, laboratory, or field settings.
 An original research dissertation is required.
 There are also employment opportunities in programs concerned with environmental hazards for graduates of both the master's and doctoral levels.

 The Occupational Epidemiology and Biomarkers Program training program offers doctoral level education, training, and research in the Department of Environmental Health and Engineering.
 The objective of the program is to graduate highly qualified scientists who possess the knowledge and skills necessary to develop, evaluate, and apply molecular and biochemical biomarkers of exposure, effect, and susceptibility in occupational or environmental settings.
 Biomarkers are valuable tools for monitoring exposures or effects, and in molecular epidemiological studies of disease etiology.
 Graduates from the program are prepared to enter research and teaching careers in several venues including academic universities, research institutes, governmental health agencies, and international health organizations.